langhamerm/PCC-2Gen/02-Responsive Web Design/02-CSS/homework/easier-homework-assignment.md

 * Just because this is the "easier" assignment does not make it the "quick" one.
 The process of learning web development is nothing without a serious time investment.
 While the work may seem strenuous now, you'll find yourself becoming more comfortable with web development as you put more hours into your training.

-### Submission on BCS
+### Submission via Email/Slack

-* Please submit the link to the Github Repository!
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ### Instructions